Odin-Data/pr_ER_EAE_OPERAS/README.md

 # PSYCHOLOGICAL RESEARCH PROJECT
-Collaboration on a psychology research project for the development of basic statistical analysis and statistical inference.
+Collaboration on a research project in psychology for the development of basic statistical analysis and statistical inference led by psychologist Mertillex Molina Ferré.
 This project focuses on the results of 3 psychometric tests: resilience (ER), stress (EAE), and personality (OPERAS).

 The psychometric tests used for the study are as follows: